krupunkt/Twitter-Data-Acquisition-Tool/README.md

 A tool which helps users to gather a kind of big data for text analysis from Twitter using Twitter API.

 ## Description
 The program uses social network of Twitter users to reach bigger populations.
-It starts with 1 user, and jumps to other people on social network of the first user.
+It starts with 1 user, and jumps to other people on social network of this user.

 At the beginning, the program asks for a Twitter username as input.
 After that it starts downloading the last 3200 tweets (API Limitation) of the user and writes down them in a JSON file.